davem14/flight-inspection-app/documentation/Dll.md

-Dll for the app must have
+A Dll for anomalies detection algorythm must have the following structure:

 namespace AD_plugin
 {